fyenne/fyenne/README.md

 - 👯 I’m looking to collaborate on **quantitative trading in Chinese future and option market with machine learning and also stats or whatever useful**
-- 🤔 I’m looking for help with **quantitative trading in Chinese future and option market with machine learning and also stats or whatever useful**
 - 📫 How to reach me: **fyenne@hotmail.com**

 #### with the help of :